MAKING A DIFFERENCE

 Founder Liz Shaw-Stabler Writes Her First Book

-Growing up in Marshall, a small town in East Texas, Liz Shaw-Stabler had with dreams of becoming a supermodel.
+Growing up in Marshall, a small town in East Texas, Liz Shaw-Stabler had dreams of becoming a supermodel.
 Although she experienced many puzzling symptoms during childhood, it wasn’t until her early 30s that Liz suspected something might be seriously wrong with her health.

 Seeking answers, she ventured to the famous Mayo Clinic and was officially introduced to her nemesis – Systemic Lupus Erythematosus.
 Armed with a diagnosis, Liz set out to tame this wolf and reclaim her life, determined to help others also suffering from lupus along the way.